Revision 16-2; Effective April 1, 2016

 - an applicant should consider jobs and other resources (such as child support) before pursuing TANF;

-- if an applicant chooses to apply for assistance, he is requesting help finding a job; and
+- if an applicant chooses to apply for assistance, the individual is requesting help finding a job; and

-- even if an applicant chooses not to apply for TANF, he can still apply for Medical Programs and the Supplemental Nutrition Assistance Program (SNAP) to support employment while working toward self-sufficiency.
+- even if an applicant chooses not to apply for TANF, the individual can still apply for Medical Programs and the Supplemental Nutrition Assistance Program (SNAP) to support employment while working toward self-sufficiency.

 Temporary Assistance for Needy Families – State Program (TANF-SP) — Cash assistance for families with a dependent child and at least two adults.
-Adults on the EDG must be legal parents (including a certified stepparent) to the dependent child.
-This includes legal parents/stepparents who are disqualified for one of the reasons listed in A-222, Who is Not Included, 4.
-Disqualified Members, unless that disqualification is due to not meeting citizenship requirements.
+Adults on the Eligibility Determination Group (EDG) must be legal parents (including a certified stepparent) to the dependent child.
+This includes legal parents/stepparents who are disqualified for one of the reasons listed in A-222, Who Is Not Included, No. 4, Disqualified Members, unless that disqualification is due to not meeting citizenship requirements.

-Ten-Ten-Thirteen Concept — Concept used to determine the first month when determining an overissuance claim.
+Ten-Ten-Thirteen Concept — Time periods used to determine the first month of an overissuance claim.
 The individual has 10 days to report the change; the advisor has 10 days to act on the change; and the notice of adverse action expires in 13 days.

 Texas Health Steps (THSteps) — A health-care program of prevention, diagnosis, and treatment for Medicaid individuals.